Improving VAEs' Robustness to Adversarial Attack

-To achieve this, we now consider instead using hierarchical VAEs~\cite{Rezende2014, Sonderby2016, Zhao2017_hf, Maaloe2019}.
+We are now armed with the fact that penalising the TC in the ELBO induces robustness in VAEs.
+However, TC-penalisation in single layer VAEs comes at the expense of model reconstruction quality \citep{Chen2018}, albeit less than that in $\beta$-VAEs.
+Our aim is to develop a model that is robust to adversarial attack while mitigating this trade-off between robustness and sample quality.
+To achieve this, we now consider instead using hierarchical VAEs~\citep{Rezende2014, Sonderby2016, Kingma, Zhao2017_hf, Maaloe2019}.
 These are known for their superior modelling capabilities and more accurate reconstructions.
-As these gains stem from using more complex hierarchical latent spaces, rather than less noisy encoders, this suggests they may be able to produce better reconstructions and generative capabilities, while also remain robust to adversarial attacks when appropriately regularised.
+As these gains stem from using more complex hierarchical latent spaces, rather than less noisy encoders, this suggests they may be able to produce better reconstructions and generative capabilities, while also remaining robust to adversarial attacks when appropriately regularised.

-The simplest hierarchical extension of conditional stochastic variables in the generative model is the Deep Latent Gaussian Model (DLGM) of \citep{Rezende2014}.
-Here the forward model factorises as a chain